Project Waler: Assessments

 In 1990 Lieutenant Colonel Gregory C. Camp, a US Army officer who had served on exchange with the Australian Army, argued that the leaders of Project Waler "fell prey to a desire to incorporate more and more into the equipment".
 Camp noted that the contemporary US Army project to develop the Armored Gun System and the Fast Attack Vehicle had experienced similar problems, with the planned vehicles also becoming unaffordable.
 The Canberra Times's defence correspondent Frank Cranston wrote in 1991 that upgrading the M113s instead of purchasing the vehicles intended under Project Waler would not meet the Army's needs for large numbers of highly mobile AFVs.
 He argued that "the locally designed Waler project was killed as much by over-specification as by government misunderstanding".
+In a 1998 PhD thesis, John-Silvano Bruni observed that Project Waler was one of several failed attempts to design and produce advanced military equipment in Australia during the 1970s and early 1980s, and the performance of the defence industry didn't improve until the mid-1980s when the sector was reformed and the government improved its procurement processes.
+These reforms led to several more successful projects in which complex military equipment was produced in Australia.

 More recently, the Australian Defence Magazine noted in 2011 that Project Waler was one of several Australian military vehicle procurement exercises that experienced problems due to "poor (and always, it seems, interminably slow) requirements development and poor project management" as well as under-performance by the Australian defence industry.
 Australian Strategic Policy Institute analyst Ben Coleman observed in 2018 that Project Waler "proved to be an overreach for its time; the expected financial and political costs didn’t seem commensurate with the strategic benefit".